treasure-data/td-client-python/README.md

 ### Importing data

-Importing data into Treasure Data in streaming manner, as same as [fluentd](http://www.fluentd.org/) is doing.
+Importing data into Treasure Data in streaming manner, as similar as [fluentd](http://www.fluentd.org/) is doing.

 ```python
 import sys